Summary

 #1 Create Key

 This step is like creating a user without any access.
+If you need to change your API Tier at any time, new keys may need to be created.

 - Log into the Athennian environment you wish to use.